vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/7_APPENDICES/13A_TEXTS_QUOTED_BY_JAYARATHA.md

 VIII/3685
 VII/3403
 II/42
-7. We do not know if it is identical with the Lakṣmitantra belonging to the Naradapäñcarātra, which has been published by V. Krishnamacharya from Adyar, Madras.
+7. We do not know if it is identical with the Lakṣmitantra belonging to the Naradapāñcarātra, which has been published by V. Krishnamacharya from Adyar, Madras.
 311
 312
 INTRODUCTION TO THE TANTRĀLOKA
-(1) Matanga/-śästra
+(1) Matanga/-śāstra
 TX/5, 7; X/159
-Mätṛrodana (A)533
+Mātṛrodana (A)533
 1/43
 (1) Maukuta
 1/40
 (1) Mṛgendra
 V/62; VI/149, 165
 Matabhaṭṭāraka
-(I) Mata/-śästra
+(I) Mata/-śāstra
 (1) Matangaparmeśvara
 IX/65
 I/49; III/293; IX/80 V/247